 )

 Finally we remove cells that are outliers for these QC metrics.
+The exact QC thresholds used will need to be adjusted according to your dataset.

 pbmc <- subset(